firozkhan18/technologies-notes/Enhanced Skills.md

 Object-Oriented Programming (OOP) concepts — **Encapsulation**, **Inheritance**, and **Polymorphism** — with Java examples.
 These principles help you design modular and reusable code by organizing your program around objects.

 Object-Oriented Programming (OOP) is a paradigm that helps organize software design around objects, which can contain both data (attributes) and methods (functions) that operate on the data.
-It promotes modularity, reusability, and maintainability by encouraging concepts like encapsulation, inheritance, and polymorphism.
+It promotes modularity, reusability, and maintainability by encouraging concepts like **Encapsulation**, **Inheritance**, and **Polymorphism**.
 Let's go through these principles with examples to better understand how they can be used to design modular and reusable code.

 ### 1. Encapsulation in Java
 **Encapsulation** is the bundling of data (attributes) and methods (functions) that operate on the data into a single unit (i.e., a class).
 It also involves restricting access to some of an object's components, which helps protect the internal state of the object from unintended modification.
 This is typically done through access modifiers**access modifiers** like `private`, `protected`, and `public`.